Discontinuous Structural Transitions in Fluids with Competing Interactions: The 3D System: RFA Results

-Figure \ref{fig5}(\textbf{a}) displays the DOC lines for 3D fluids with $\epsilon_1 = \epsilon_2 > 0$, corresponding to values of $\lambda_2 = 1.55$, $1.6$, $1.65$, $1.7$, $1.75$, and $1.8$.
-The overall shape of these lines is qualitatively similar to the lines shown in Figure \ref{fig1}(\textbf{b}) for $\lambda_2 = 1.8$ and $1.7$, but with noticeably smaller loops, particularly as $\lambda_2$ increases.
+Figure \ref{fig5}{a} displays the DOC lines for 3D fluids with $\epsilon_1 = \epsilon_2 > 0$, corresponding to values of $\lambda_2 = 1.55$, $1.6$, $1.65$, $1.7$, $1.75$, and $1.8$.
+The overall shape of these lines is qualitatively similar to the lines shown in Figure \ref{fig1}{b} for $\lambda_2 = 1.8$ and $1.7$ but has noticeably smaller loops, particularly as $\lambda_2$ increases.
 Within these loops, as in the 1D case, the oscillation frequency is approximately $\omega/2\pi \approx 3/\lambda_2$.
-Furthermore, the DOC arcs observed in Figures \ref{fig1}(\textbf{b}) and \ref{fig1}(\textbf{c}) for 1D fluids are absent in Figure \ref{fig5}(\textbf{a}), as they would be confined to the high-density, low-temperature region where the RFA is no longer reliable.
-Indeed, no DOC line was observed for $\lambda_2 \leq 1.5$, consistent with the disappearance of the single DOC line in Figure \ref{fig1}(\textbf{c}) for $\lambda_2 = 1.6$ and $1.5$.
-Additionally, the 3D density playing the role of the 1D value $\rho^* = \lambda_2^{-1}$ would be given by $\rho^* = \rho^*_{\max} \lambda_2^{-3}$, where $\rho^*_{\max} \simeq 0.94$ represents the freezing density of hard spheres \cite{AW57,RHS14}.
+Furthermore, the DOC arcs observed in Figure \ref{fig1}{b},{c} for 1D fluids are absent in Figure \ref{fig5}{a}, as they would be confined to the high-density, low-temperature region where the RFA is no longer reliable.
+Indeed, no DOC line is observed for $\lambda_2 \leq 1.5$, consistent with the disappearance of the single DOC line in Figure \ref{fig1}{c} for $\lambda_2 = 1.6$ and $1.5$.
+Additionally, the 3D density playing the role of the 1D value $\rho^* = \lambda_2^{-1}$ is given by $\rho^* = \rho^*_{\max} \lambda_2^{-3}$, where $\rho^*_{\max} \simeq 0.94$ represents the freezing density of hard spheres \cite{AW57}.

-A comparison between Figure \ref{fig5}(\textbf{b}) and the inset of Figure \ref{fig1}(\textbf{a}) reveals a shared characteristic: when the single DOC line is crossed at a given density while moving from higher to lower temperatures, the frequency $\omega$ initially increases near the crossover temperature before suddenly dropping to a smaller value.
+A comparison between Figure \ref{fig5}{b} and the inset of Figure \ref{fig1}{a} reveals a shared characteristic: when the single DOC line is crossed at a given density while moving from higher to lower temperatures, the frequency $\omega$ initially increases near the crossover temperature before suddenly dropping to a smaller value.